The continuum random tree is the scaling limit of unlabelled unrooted trees: Introduction and main results

 \section{Introduction and main results}

-Since the construction of the continuum random tree (CRT) by Aldous \cite{MR1085326, MR1166406, MR1207226} various models of random structures have been found to admit the CRT as scaling limit, see for example Albenque and Marckert \cite{MR2438817}, Bettinelli \cite{MR3335010}, Caraceni \cite{Ca}, Curien, Haas and Kortchemski \cite{RSA20554}, Haas and Miermont \cite{MR3050512}, Marckert and Miermont \cite{MR2829313}, Janson and Stefansson \cite{MR3342658}, or Panagiotou, Stufler, and Weller \cite{2014arXiv1411.1865P}.
-Moreover, the CRT has incited research in many other directions, among we mention the recent advances by Abraham and Le Gall \cite{2015arXiv150906616A}, and Albenque and Goldschmidt \cite{MR3399812}.

-The present paper concerns itself with trees that are unordered and unlabelled.
+Combinatorial trees are classical mathematical objects and crop up in variety of fields \cite{MR0025715,MR2484382,MR2718280}.
+In the present work we take a probabilistic approach to study unordered trees without labels.
 Here one distinguishes between P\'olya trees, which have a root, and unlabelled (unrooted) trees.
 It has been a long-standing conjecture by Aldous \cite[p.
-55]{MR1166406} that the models "all P\'olya trees with $n$-vertices equally likely" and "all unlabelled trees with $n$-vertices equally likely" admit the CRT as scaling limit.
-The convergence of random P\'olya trees has been confirmed by Haas and Miermont \cite{MR3050512}, and an alternative proof has been given later by Panagiotou and Stufler \cite{2015arXiv150207180P}.
-As was stated explicitly in \cite{MR3050512}, this does not settle the question regarding the convergence of random unlabelled trees.
-Our first main result confirms the CRT as scaling limit of unlabelled unrooted trees.
+55]{MR1166406} that the continuum random tree (CRT) arises as scaling limit of these models of random trees.
+Marckert and Miermont \cite{MR2829313} treated the case of binary unordered rooted trees.
+The convergence of random (unrestricted) P\'olya trees was confirmed by Haas and Miermont \cite{MR3050512} using new methods, and an alternative proof has been given later by Panagiotou and Stufler \cite{2015arXiv150207180P}.
+As was also mentioned in~\cite{MR3050512}, this does not settle the question regarding the convergence of random unlabelled unrooted trees.
+The main challenge for these structures the complexity of their symmetries.
+Rooted trees have a simpler structure, as any automorphism is required to fix the root vertex.
+Our first main result confirms the CRT as scaling limit of unlabelled unrooted trees as their number of vertices becomes large, confirming Aldous conjecture for these structures.
 We take a unified approach to cover all (sensible) cases of vertex degree restrictions.

-\begin{theorem} Let $\Omega$ be a set of positive integers containing $1$ and at least one integer equal or larger than $3$, and set $\Omega^* = \Omega - 1$.
-Let $\mT_n$ be drawn uniformly at random from the unlabelled trees with $n$ vertices and vertex-degrees in $\Omega$.
-Then there is a constant $e_\Omega$ such that
+Throughout, we let $\Omega$ denote a fixed set of positive integers containing $1$ and at least one integer equal or larger than $3$, and set $\Omega^* = \Omega - 1$.
+Let $\mT_n$ be drawn uniformly at random from the unlabelled trees with $n$ vertices and vertex-degrees in $\Omega$, and let $\mA_{n-1}$ denote the random P\'olya tree selected uniformly among all such trees with $n-1$ vertices and outdegrees in the shifted set $\Omega^*$.
+See Figure~\ref{fi:treelist} and \ref{fi:polya} for illustrations of these structures.